sulaljuhani/ai_stack/scripts/vault-watcher/README.md

 # AI Stack - Vault File Watcher

-Monitors the Obsidian vault for file changes and automatically triggers re-embedding.
+Monitors the vault for file changes and automatically triggers re-embedding via the LangGraph API (OpenWebUI path).

 ## 🎯 Purpose

-When you edit markdown files in your Obsidian vault, this watcher:
+When you edit markdown files in your vault, this watcher:
 1. Detects file changes in real-time
 2. Calculates file hash to detect actual content changes
-3. Triggers n8n webhook for re-embedding
+3. Calls LangGraph `/api/vault/reembed` for embeddings
 4. Updates vector database with new embeddings

 ## 🚀 Quick Start